 Trusts are ideal for people with large estates because they can avoid costly estate and inheritance taxes.
 Trusts are also ideal for people with an estate that is larger than the federal exemption or for people who need to preserve or restrict the use of assets by loved ones.

 Everyone, regardless of their familial and financial circumstances, needs a will.
 It is an inexpensive way to ensure that your property and assets go to the people you want, and to guarantee that a person you trust will manage the probate of your estate and distribution of your assets.
-While we at Hoffman Walker & Smith will guide you in planning the naming of beneficiaries on your assets and titling your assets to avoid probate.
+While we at Hoffman Walker & Knauf will guide you in planning the naming of beneficiaries on your assets and titling your assets to avoid probate.
 As changes occur in your life, our attorneys can also help you to ensure your documents are up to date so that none of your assets accidentally fall into probate upon your death.

 It is especially critical to have a will if you do not have a spouse or children.
 Otherwise, the state will decide who gets your assets.